Stuart Keith

 George Stuart Keith (4 September 1931 – 13 February 2003) was an English and American ornithologist.
 He was a champion birder, editor of a series of books about African birds, and co-founder of the American Birding Association (ABA).

 Early life

-Keith was born on 4 September 1931 in Clothall, Britain, near Baldock in Hertfordshire.
+Keith was born on 4 September 1931 in Clothall, near Baldock in Hertfordshire, England.
 During World War II, he moved with his mother and three siblings to Toronto, Ontario.
-In 1943, he returned to Britain to study classics at Marlborough College.
+In 1943, he returned to England to study classics at Marlborough College.
 During the Korean War he served as a lieutenant in The King's Own Scottish Borderers, an infantry regiment.
 After his service, Keith completed his formal education, receiving an M.A. degree in classics from Worcester College of the University of Oxford.

 Career

 He returned to North America in 1955.
 From 1958, he was a research associate in the ornithology department of the American Museum of Natural History in New York.
 He joined the American Ornithologists' Union in 1959; became an elective member in 1970; and was made a fellow in 1991.
 From 1965 to 1973, he served as secretary, then president, of the U.S. Section of the International Council for Bird Preservation, now BirdLife International.
 In 1969, he helped found the ABA, and he served as its first president, from 1973 to 1976.

 In 1978, Keith joined the project that would compile the seven-volume series The Birds of Africa as a member of its Board of Advisors.
 In 1980, he became a senior editor, sharing duties with Hilary Fry and Emil K. Urban.
 He contributed the sections describing bulbuls and cisticolas, and had completed his work on the final volume (published in 2004) at the time of his death.

 With John Gooders, in 1980 he published the Collins Bird Guide to the birds of Britain and Europe.

 Keith made contributions in other media as well.
 In the 1960s, he produced a film about cranes in Japan; he produced a feature-length film on African birds.
 He made recordings of bird songs from Madagascar and continental Africa; with William Gunn, he produced Birds of the African Rain Forests, the first recordings to specialize in the vocalizations of 90 species of African forest birds.

 It is for his accomplishments as a birder that Keith is most widely known.
 In 1956, he set a one-year record of 594 species seen in the United States and Canada.
 He was the first to see 4,000 species worldwide, a total which he achieved in the 1970s.
 At the time of his death, he had seen more than 6,500 species; however, he was surpassed by Phoebe Snetsinger, who is credited with almost 8,400 species.
 Keith's feats were recorded in The Wall Street Journal, People, The New Yorker, and Bird Watcher's Digest.